Features Overview

 Marktab

-Marktab is a built-in hook system that lets you define custom scripts to execute based on patterns in the URL, title, or description of your bookmarks.
+Marktab’s a built-in hook system for defining custom scripts based on patterns in the URL, title, or description of your bookmarks.
 The format is similar to a crontab file, making it easy to define complex rules and actions.
 This allows you to automate even more advanced tasks and customize your bookmarking experience to your exact needs.

 #archive #urgent could trigger an automated archive script, moving the bookmark to a dedicated folder.